rivtechnologies/flutter_mldsa/README.md

 [Pointycastle]() interface implentations for [MlDsa](https://csrc.nist.gov/pubs/fips/204/final) using bindings to [RustCrypto implementation of ml-dsa](https://docs.rs/ml-dsa/latest/ml_dsa/)

-## Security
+## ⚠️ Security Warning

-The RustCrypto implementation has NOT been audited for security.
-Use at your own risk.
+The implementation contained in this crate has never been independently audited!

+USE AT YOUR OWN RISK!

 If you have discovered a security vulnerability in this project, please report it privately.
 Do not disclose it as a public issue.
 This gives us time to work with you to fix the issue before public exposure, reducing the chance that the exploit will be used before a patch is released.
 See SECURITY.md for more details.